techtanzeel/collado-io/src/markdown/blog/stumbling-on-happiness/index.md

 We don't notice changes if we are not focused on an experience as it changes.
 In this case, we rely on our memories to remember and recognize a change, but our memories are quite faulty — thus it is difficult to assess happiness on a shaky memory.

 No one knows what happiness really is.
-That means we can’t say definitely whether someone in a situation that might seem bad to us, is actually less happy than we are.
+That means we can't say definitely whether someone in a situation that might seem bad to us, is actually less happy than we are.

 We can be wrong about our own emotional experience.